 Writing, and being able to write by hand matters and is as important as ever, even in an increasingly digital world.

 There are many reasons for this – it isn’t a question of just using one or the other.¬†Click here¬†to read the A-Z of why writing matters.

 According to YouGov research commissioned by National Stationery Week, 92% of adults think that writing by hand is important and 97% think it is important for children to be taught to write.

 National Stationery Week celebrates the written word and all things stationery – the products which make it all possible, and give pleasure to so many people.

 Its aim is to get people¬†all over the world talking and writing about stationery, and why writing by hand is important.
 And to send more letters and cards, and not just text or email.

 2015 marked the 800th anniversary of the Magna Carta, and is a reminder of how handwriting has stood the test of time.

 It also saw the launch of the first #WorldStationeryDay¬†in April, as part of National Stationery Week.

 Let’s get more people putting pen to paper and writing more often – especially children – and send more letters and cards, especially to those we care for, rather than just text or email. ¬†It’s much more personal.

-National Stationery Week is organised by the London Stationery Show, the leading UK event for writing and paper products.
+National Stationery Week is organised by the London Stationery Show, the leading UK trade exhibition for writing and paper products.